 It’s America’s Game!
 Since 1992, POWERBALL® has inspired the country with a chance to become a millionaire, while raising nearly $22 billion for good causes supported by lotteries.
 POWERBALL set a world record jackpot of $1.586 billion in January 2016.
 The record prize was shared by winners in California, Florida and Tennessee.

-POWERBALL jackpots start at $40 million and increase by a minimum of $10 million per draw until the jackpot is won.
+Following the next Grand Prize win, POWERBALL jackpots will start at $20 million and increase by a minimum of $2 million per draw until the jackpot is won.
 Players select five numbers from 1 to 69; and one POWERBALL number from 1 to 26.
 Players can multiply non-jackpot prizes by 2, 3, 4, 5 or 10 times with the POWERPLAY® option for an additional $1 per play.
 NOTE: The Match 5 + POWERPLAY prize is always $2 million.
 The 10X multiplier is only in play when the advertised jackpot is $150 million or less.

 POWERBALL jackpot winners may choose to receive their prize as an annuity, paid in 30 graduated payments over 29 years, or a lump sum payment.
 Both advertised prize options are prior to federal and jurisdictional taxes.